Stew: History

 Stews have been made since ancient times.
-The world's oldest known evidence of stew was found in Japan, dating to the Jōmon period.
-They made seafood stews, whose ingredients varied with the seasons.
+The world's oldest known evidence of stew was found in Japan, dating to around 5000 BC during the Jōmon period.
+They made seafood whose ingredients varied with the seasons.
 The food was cooked in large conical or rounded pots with tapered or pointy bottoms that sat well in the soil and ash of the bonfire or hearth.

 Amazonian tribes used the shells of turtles as vessels, boiling the entrails of the turtle and various other ingredients in them.